 The DPO is responsible for monitoring and reviewing this policy.
+This policy will be reviewed and updated if necessary every 2 years and shared with the full Governing Body.

 19. Links with other policies

 This data protection policy is linked to our: